 - Currency: Dominican peso

 - Economy: The Dominican Republic has long been viewed primarily as an exporter of sugar, coffee, and tobacco, but in recent years the service sector has overtaken agriculture as the economy’s largest employer, due to growth in telecommunications, tourism, and free trade zones.
-The growth of economy rebounded from the global recession in 2010-12 and remains one of the fastest growing in the region although its fiscal situation is weak; the fiscal deficit climbed from 2.6% in 2011 to approximately 8% in 2012.
+The growth of economy rebounded from the global recession in 2010-12 and remains one of the fastest growing in the region.
+The fiscal situation, however, is weak; the fiscal deficit climbed from 2.6% in 2011 to approximately 8% in 2012.

-General environment of social peace, is one of the most stable democracies in Latin America and the Caribbean.
+Having a general environment of social peace, the Dominican Republic is one f the most stable democracies in Latin America and the Caribbean.

 - Government type: democratic republic